hNao17/facial-keypoints-detection/README.md

 Finally, the predicted heatmaps need to be transformed back into (i,j) coordinates.
 A simple method to do this is to search each heatmap channel for the (i,j) indices corresponding to the maximum heatmap value.
 However, to account for outlier predictions by the network, the keypoint coordinates can be calculated as the weighted average of all heatmap values / (i,j) index pairs.

 ## Training
 The 15-keypoint dataset was divided into a 90% / 10% trainval split.

-## Results
+[See here](directRegression.ipynb) for training results with the direct regression method.

+[See here](hm_regression_prelim.ipynb) for preliminary training results with the heatmap regression method.

 ## References